Gusabary/SAIL/Notes/optiver-sprint.md

   If you use the constructor to create the shared pointer and the object managed by it, you will take two memory allocations, one for the object and one for the reference counter.
 While make_shared allocates this two blocks of memory at one time.

   So the greatest advantage of make_shared is that it reduces half the overhead of memory allocation.
 What's more, when you use the constructor as one of the parameter of any function while another parameter is a result of a function call, which could throw exception, then this may lead to memory leak.
 Because the evaluation order of function parameters are uncertain, at least before cpp 17, one of the possible sequences may be new the object first and then throw an exception before the shared pointer could take the ownership in its constructor.
 So with the make_shared, the first and third thing in the scenario just described will be done together.

+  But make_shared needs access to the constructor of the class, which may be private.

 ### STL